-U.S. Justice Department to appeal approval of AT&T acquisition of Time Warner
+U.S. Justice Dept to appeal approval of AT&T acquisition of Time Warner

 A Justice Department spokesman declined to comment.

-The Justice Department opted in June not to seek an immediate stay of the court’s approval of the merger, allowing the merger to close on June 14, though the Justice Department still had 60 days to appeal the decision approving the merger.
+The Justice Department opted in June not to seek an immediate stay of the court’s approval of the merger, allowing the deal to close on June 14.
+However, the Justice Department still had 60 days to appeal the decision approving the merger.
 The government’s notice of appeal filed in U.S. District Court in Washington did not disclose on what grounds it intends to challenge the approval.

 Leon had sharply urged the Justice Department not to seek a stay of his ruling, saying that it would be “manifestly unjust” to do so and not likely to succeed.
 In his ruling, he said the government had failed to show competitive harm.

-AT&T told the Justice Department in a June 14 letter that it would manage the Turner networks as part of a separate business unit and take other steps until February 2019 or until any government appeal.
+AT&T told the Justice Department in a June 14 letter that it would manage Time Warner’s Turner cable television networks as part of a separate business unit and take other steps until February 2019 or until any government appeal.

 AT&T also said that in the short term it would have no role in setting Turner prices and the number of Turner employees and target compensation and benefits would remain “largely unchanged.”
 AT&T also said it would implement a firewall between Turner and AT&T to prevent the exchange of sensitive information of unaffiliated programmers or distributors.